We’re Attorneys Helping Clients with Real Estate Transactions & Property Law

 Who are the Parties to the Real Estate Transaction?

-First, who are the buyers and who are the sellers?
+First we need to know who are the buyers and who are the sellers?
 So, if you’re the buyer, obviously that’s you.
 And who are the sellers?
 Is there only one seller?
 Are there multiple sellers?
-Are there multiple owners of this piece of property that you’re wanting to purchase?
+Are there multiple owners of this piece of property that you want to purchase?
 Also, if you’re the seller, you may have met with one of the buyers, but are there more people going to be the buyers in this transaction?
 Or will it be an entity, and if it is, what’s the name of the entity?
 So it’s really important to get the names of the parties first and foremost.

 We Need a Description of the Property